uprtcl/js-uprtcl/docs/guide/README.md

 # Introduction

-The Underscore Protocol (**\_Prtcl**) includes a set of tools for building interoperable content-management applications compatible with Web3 platforms and Web2-APIs.
+The Underscore Protocol (**\_Prtcl**) offers a set of tools for building interoperable content-management applications compatible with Web3 platforms and Web2 APIs.

-It combines some of the concepts of The Web and Linked Data, promoting the use of global identifiers for every object handled by a web application, with the data structure of GIT, where each object evolves as a sequence of snapshots (commits).
+It combines some of the concepts of The Web and Linked Data, promoting the use of global identifiers for every data object that is handled by a web application, with the data structure of GIT, where each object evolves as a sequence of linked snapshots (commits).

 Objects from \_prtcl-compatible applications are suitable to be: